cran/eurostat/vignettes/eurostat_tutorial.md

 EFTA, Eurozone, EU and EU candidate countries
 ---------------------------------------------

-To facilititate fast plotting of standard European geographic areas, the package provides ready-made lists of the country codes used in the eurostat database for EFTA (efta\_countries), Euro area (ea\_countries), EU (eu\_countries) and EU candidate countries (candidate\_countries).
-This helps to select specific groups of countries for closer investigation.
+To facilitate smooth visualization of standard European geographic areas, the package provides ready-made lists of the country codes used in the eurostat database for EFTA (efta\_countries), Euro area (ea\_countries), EU (eu\_countries) and EU candidate countries (eu\_candidate\_countries).
+These can be used to select specific groups of countries for closer investigation.
 For conversions with other standard country coding systems, see the [countrycode](...)
 R package.
 To retrieve the country code list for EFTA, for instance, use:

     data(efta_countries)
     kable(efta_countries)